azizp128/data-science-projects/analyzing-crime-in-los-angeles/README.md

 # Project Description
 Los Angeles, California, attracts people from all over the world, offering lots of opportunities, not always of the good kind!

+Known for its warm weather, palm trees, sprawling coastline, and Hollywood, along with producing some of the most iconic films and songs.
+However, as with any highly populated city, it isn't always glamorous and there can be a large volume of crime.
+That's where you can help!

+You have been asked to support the Los Angeles Police Department (LAPD) by analyzing crime data to identify patterns in criminal behavior.
+They plan to use your insights to allocate resources effectively to tackle various crimes in different areas.

+They have provided you with a single dataset to use.
+It is a modified version of the original data, which is publicly available from Los Angeles Open Data.

 In this project, you'll serve as a data detective, supporting the Los Angeles Police Department (LAPD) in analyzing crime data to guide how they should allocate resources to protect the people of their city!

 # Dataset